-Some of the barriers to giving effective presentations are listed along with ways in which you can overcome them.
+Some of the barriers to giving effective presentations are listed, along with ways in which you can overcome them.
 In the space provided, list your suggestions for overcoming the barriers.

-Barriers Effective Measures Your Suggestions Inattentive audience Ask them questions; get them more involved by asking their experiences related to the subject; introduce assessments throughout the presentation if it relates to training.
-Not on the same wavelength Understand the audience and what their interest in the presentation is.
-Poor environment It is hard to give a presentation in a noisy, dirty environment or where others are working.
-If the presentation can be given in a more friendly environment, do it.
-Poor preparation The 5 P's rule:
+Barriers Effective Measures Your Suggestions

+Inattentive Ask them questions; get them

+audience more involved by asking their

+experiences related to the

+subject; introduce

+assessments throughout the

+presentation if it relates to

+training.

+Not on the Understand the audienceand

+what their interest in the

+same wavelength presentation is.

+wavelength presentation is.

+Poor It is hard to give a

+environment presentation in a noisy, dirty

+environment or whereothers

+are working.
+If

+the presentation can begiven

+in a more friendly

+environment, do it.

+Poor The 5 P's rule:

+preparation proper

+presentation

+prevents

+• poor

+performance